Billy Jack Haynes: Early career (1982–1984)

 Haynes started wrestling in 1982 at the age of 28.
 He trained in Stu Hart's Dungeon pro wrestling school and briefly wrestled in Hart's Stampede Wrestling under his given name, forming a tag team with Bruce Hart.
-He started wrestling as "Billy Jack" in the Pacific Northwest territory but had to change his name when Tom Laughlin (who starred in the movie Billy Jack) threatened to sue him.
+He started using the ring name "Billy Jack" in the Pacific Northwest, inspired by the titular "unhinged vigilante" character from the 1971 film of that name, but a threat of legal action forced him to change it.
 He added his real last name to the gimmick and continued to work as a babyface.
-It is rumored that Haynes served time for manslaughter before becoming a pro wrestler.
+Jim Cornette perpetuated a rumor that Haynes served time for manslaughter before becoming a pro wrestler.

 Florida and Pacific Northwest (1984–1986)

-He feuded heavily with Rip Oliver until 1984 when he had a run in Championship Wrestling from Florida where he feuded with Kendo Nagasaki for the NWA Florida Heavyweight Championship winning the title from him.
+Haynes feuded heavily with Rip Oliver until 1984 when he had a run in Championship Wrestling from Florida where he feuded with Kendo Nagasaki for the NWA Florida Heavyweight Championship winning the title from him.
 They then had a brief run in World Class Championship Wrestling in 1985, managed by Sunshine.
 Due to internal conflict between Fritz Von Erich and Billy, he was written out of the organization, jobbing to Rip Oliver in a plot where Rip bloodied and injured Billy.
-He rarely stayed put in any federation.

 During this time, he faced the debuting Shawn Michaels.

-He started splitting his time between Portland Wrestling and CWF, and he wrestled with partner Wahoo McDaniel.
-They won the NWA Florida United States Tag Team Championship and they feuded with Ole and Arn Anderson in Jim Crockett Promotions.
+Haynes started splitting his time between Portland Wrestling and CWF, and he wrestled with partner Wahoo McDaniel.
+They won the NWA Florida United States Tag Team Championship and they feuded with Ole Anderson and Arn Anderson in Jim Crockett Promotions.
 He had just begun a feud with The Barbarian over who was the strongest man in the territory when he abruptly left the company after a confrontation with Jim Crockett in his office which became physical.